booth-algo/RISC-V-T24/docs/references/instructions.md

 // else if (~branch && !(PCsrc == `PC_NEXT)) $display("NOT BRANCH");
 ```

-Then, run the `doit.sh` script as following.
+Then, run the `doit.sh` script as follows.

 ```
 ./doit.sh test/top-instr_tb.cpp > output.log